-- In 2022/23, AIFFP supported the project parties in attaining financier clearances of the Tina River Hydropower (TRHP) Construction Environmental and Social Management Plans. - Construction of the access road commenced in Q3 2023 and dam and powerhouse construction is expected to commence in 2024 - · Solomon Islands Electricity Authority has commenced the process to procure a civil and construction works contractor for the Project.
+- In 2022/23, AIFFP supported the project parties in attaining financier clearances of the Tina River Hydropower (TRHP) Construction Environmental and Social Management Plans. - · Construction of the access road commenced in Q3 2023 and dam and powerhouse construction is expected to - · Solomon Islands Electricity Authority has commenced the process to procure a civil and construction works contractor for the Project.

-Project: Powering homes and businesses in Papua New Guin ea's Morobe and East New Britain provinces Country: Papua New Guinea AIFFP contribution: USD64.3 million Project partner: PNG Power Ltd Sovereign partner: Government of Papua New Guinea
+Project: Powering homes and businesses in Papua New Guinea's Morobe and East New Britain provinces

+Country: Papua New Guinea AIFFP contribution: USD64.3 million

+Project partner: PNG Power Limited Sovereign partner: Government of Papua New Guinea